diego-benito-j/new_repo/README.md

 In C and C++, any operation that requires reading from standard input (stdin) or printing to standard output (stdout) requires the use of an external library (**no `print()` nor `input()` without any imports like in python!**).

 In our case, we are using `cout`, which is part of the `iostream` library.
-In python we used the statement `import`, but in C and C++ we would use the statement `#include` followed by the name of the library/header file [^header_files] which contains our functions of interest!.
+In python we used the statement `import`, but in C and C++ we would use the statement `#include` followed by the name of the library/header file [^header_files] which contains our functions of interest!